JJ/hoborg/text/text.md

 --------------------------------

-Ladies and gentlemen, or just gentlemen, nobody of the fair sex today in our little company,  our dear Fulgencio seems to be a bit under the weather today or just plainly fed up with telling stories, so it's going to be my pleasure to delight you  with the story of my life before the Call.
+Ladies and gentlemen, or just gentlemen, nobody of the fair sex today in our distinguished company,  our dear Fulgencio seems to be a bit under the weather today or just plainly fed up with telling stories, so it's going to be my pleasure to delight you  with the story of my life before the Call.
 No, Gummy Eddy, you've never heard this before, I promise.
-I just made it up anew, I mean, this is the real deal, all I've told you before was made up.
+I just made it up anew, I mean, this is the real deal, all I've told you before was a tall tale.
 Besides, I haven't even started to drink today!
 Oh my, I haven't even started to drink today!
 Somebody buy me a drink, oh please.
 Captain Cabo?

 That's better.
 So, it's my pleasure now to tell you the story.
 When I was a little boy...

-Gentlemen, gentlemen please behave yourselves.
-I will cut it short.
+Gentlemen, gentlemen, please behave yourselves.
+I will cut it short and to the chase.
+To my chase, how I was chased by that ragtag band of robbers and rustlers.
 During the  War I was in the Glorious Confederate Army,  what's with it?
 That was Macon, Georgia, it was part of a confederate state, I was conscripted!
 I never had any slaves!
 We